Kraigg Brathwaite

-Kraigg Clairmonte Brathwaite (born 1 December 1992) is a Barbadian cricketer who captains the West Indies in Test cricket.
-He bats right-handed and occasionally bowls right arm off break.
-On 6 November 2011, he became only the second West Indian to score two Test fifties before his 19th birthday when he made 63 (212) against India in Delhi.
-He has also effectively stood as stand-in-captain in place of Jason Holder in seven test matches before becoming the permanent captain of the test team taking over from Holder.
-He idolises Shivnarine Chanderpaul and his batting style.
+Kraigg Clairmonte Brathwaite (born 1 December 1992) is a Barbadian cricketer and former captain of the West Indies in Test cricket.
+He is a right-handed batsman and occasionally bowls off breaks.
+On 6 November 2011, he became only the second West Indian to score two Test fifties before his 19th birthday when he made 63 against India in Delhi.
+He stood in as captain in place of Jason Holder in seven Test matches before becoming the permanent captain of the Test team, taking over from Holder.

 Personal life

 Brathwaite was a student at Combermere School in Saint Michael, Barbados.
-He has also formed a notable close friendship with Barbados veteran singer Rihanna and it is revealed that both of them are friends from school days at Combermere School.
-It is believed that Rihanna always came to the rescue to help Brathwaite overcome his anxiety and fear especially when Kraigg was subjected to bullying on the school bus.
-Rihanna came to the fore and protected him from bullying of other students during their school days.
+He and the singer Rihanna were friends there.
+It is believed that Rihanna often came to the rescue to help Brathwaite overcome his anxiety, especially when Kraigg was subjected to bullying on the school bus.